-The MSBR curriculum is subject to ongoing revisions and may change during a student's tenure, including changes that affect graduation requirements.
+- The MSBR curriculum is subject to ongoing revisions and may change during a student's tenure, including changes that affect graduation requirements. - + Curriculum is currently under revision and subject to change.

 Degree Requirements for the MS in Biomedical Research / Steps in the Process